 Naturally, then, CMA decided to honor him for his service to the organization and remember him as an exceptional adviser and, at least to some, a dear friend.

 That’s how the Ken Nordin Award for College Media Research was born.
-The idea was to sponsor a competitive, peer-reviewed research paper session during fall CMA conventions.
-The top paper receives the aptly titled Ken Nordin Award.
-The author of the top paper gets a plaque and a chance to have the paper published in College Media Review, CMA’s flagship publication.
+The award began with a competitive, peer-reviewed research paper session during fall CMA conventions, with the top paper receiving the aptly-titled Ken Nordin Award.
+To ensure the award is honoring the very best in college media research, the award has since been changed to recognize the best article published in College Media Review over the course of the academic year.

 Possible research areas include: